Updated on 2025-07-11 GMT+08:00

 Data governance capabilities

-No. Except the basic edition, all editions provide full-function data governance capabilities, which are costly.
+Not supported.
+Except the basic version, all versions provide full-function data governance capabilities, which are costly.

-Yes.
-The expert edition provides lightweight data governance capabilities to meet data governance requirements of small- and medium-sized enterprises.
+Supported.
+The expert version provides lightweight data governance capabilities to meet data governance requirements of small- and medium-sized enterprises.

 Supported Incremental Packages